1. Gautama Buddha was born in __________.

 Explanation: They define suffering (dukkha), its cause, its cessation, and the path to cessation.

-15. The Eightfold Path is also called:
+15. The Eightfold Path is also called__________.

 A) Astangika Marga